 The good news is there are some simple actions you can take that can help you prevent your identity from being used for someone else’s financial gain at your expense.

 Ways to help prevent identity theft:

-3. Don't give out personal information over the phone, through the mail, or over the Internet unless it is a trusted source that you know.
-Additionally, don't give it out unless you initiated the contact or transaction.
+- Don't give out personal information over the phone, through the mail, or over the Internet unless it is a trusted source that you know.
+This is especially true if you did not initiate the contact.
+It could be a phishing scam.

-5. Never click on links in unsolicited emails or respond to unsolicited text messages, especially if they are requesting personal information, passwords or Personal Identification Numbers (PINs).
-No financial institution will ever ask you to verify account information this way.
+- Never click on links in unsolicited emails or respond to unsolicited text messages, especially if they request personal information, passwords or PINs.
+No financial institution will ask you to verify account information this way.
 Instead, contact the company or financial institution directly to report the incident.

 1. Contact one of the three major credit bureaus and request that a fraud alert be put on your file.
-That bureau will notify the other two bureaus on your behalf (if you don't receive confirmation, follow up).
+That bureau will notify the other two bureaus on your behalf.
 These alerts tell creditors to contact you before any new accounts are opened or existing ones are changed.
+If you don’t receive a confirmation, follow up.

 4. File an ID theft complaint with the local police department.
 Have a copy of your FTC complaint with you for reference.
-Be sure to obtain a copy of the completed complaint so you can file it with the three credit bureaus and creditors with whom your credit has been compromised.
+Be sure to obtain a copy of the completed complaint so you can file it with the three credit bureaus and your relevant creditors.
 The FTC complaint can be used as a backup.